Braves vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has five doubles, a triple, a home run, 11 walks and nine RBI (32 total hits).
+- Arraez has 32 hits with five doubles, a triple, a home run, 11 walks and nine RBI.
 He's also stolen one base.

 Arraez Recent Games